 The symptoms of food poisoning usually appear two to six hours after initial exposure.
 Symptoms typically don’t last longer than two days.
 Food poisoning can occur in anyone, but it is most common in babies, young children, and the elderly.

 Most forms of food poisoning aren’t lethal.
-One form called botulism can even be fatal if they’re not treated properly.
+One form called botulism can even be fatal if individuals aren’t treated properly.
 A strain of bacteria called Clostridium botulinum causes botulism.
 It produces toxins that impact the nervous system.
-Botulism can cause blurred vision, drooping eyelids, slurred speech, as well as other symptoms.
+Botulism can cause blurred vision, drooping eyelids, slurred speech, and other symptoms.
 See your doctor if you suspect you have botulism.
 Botulism is extremely rare in the United States.

 After several days with either the stomach bug or food poisoning, you may develop dehydration.
 Watch for the following signs and symptoms of dehydration: